hackhawk-arch/server-stats/README.md

 A lightweight, Docker-based Bash script that provides a quick health snapshot of a Linux system.
 Built as a DevOps learning project and designed for observability, monitoring, and infrastructure diagnostics.
+More about this project roadmap can be found here: [Roadmap.sh Project Page](https://roadmap.sh/projects/server-stats)

 ---